linkedlogics/linkedlogics/README.md

 - It provides very powerfull DSL for building workflows
 - It supports expression language to customize workflows

+#### Logic
+Logic is an executable part of workflow which is executed at its owner service or application.
+Logics are defined by `id` and its owner `application`.

 <!--
 **linkedlogics/linkedlogics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.